Get An In-Home Evaluation

 Rectangle Created with Sketch.

 You finally have your dream home and you are going to make an offer when you see the word “deposit” on on the paperwork.
-Did not you discuss this with your mortgage broker when trying to determine your “down payment”?
+Is this just another word for “down payment” or is it something else altogether?

 Deposit

-If you bid on a property, a deposit is expected to show how serious about the property are.
+If you bid on a property, a deposit is expected to show how serious you are.
 Similar to a rental deposit, it shows that this is the place you want to live.
+Once a seller accepts your offer, you make a deposit quickly, usually within 24 hours.

 Deposits are usually in the form of a bank transfer or certified check.
 The deposit amount is decided between you and your realtor and really depends on the local property market.
 Expect the deposit to be between one and five percent of the purchase price.